mirunaonofrei/mirunaonofrei/README.md

 ---

 <p align="center">
-  ✨ <strong>"Coding is like poetry; sometimes, you just need to refactor it to make it beautiful."</strong> ✨
+  ✨ <strong>"Coding is like poetry.
+Sometimes, you just need to refactor it to make it beautiful."</strong> ✨
 </p>